+It is stainless steel.
 I strength-tested the prototype by pounding on it with a wooden 2 by 4.
-I pounded until the 2 by 4 split.
+I pounded until the 2 inch by 4 inch 8 foot long lumber broke.
 No visible mark was left on the sculpture.

-Shot in fog to show it in different lights
+Shot in fog to show it in the most

 "I Could Not Outrun The Giraffe" was developed more than 20 years ago when I spent 9 months working full time to produce the prototypes that led to it.
 When the final prototype was done, I gave it to a relative so I could watch it for a few years to see how it held up in the weather.
 I hadn’t planned to watch it for 20 years, but I had moved on to making the other sculptures that I have been selling ever since.
 That final prototype now is near Washington D.C. where they tell me that everyone who comes to their house stops to talk about it.
 It has held up fine over the years.